 - 1 1/2 tablespoons of cornstarch mixed with 2 tablespoons of cold water

 - In a large skillet, heat the olive oil over medium-high heat.
 Saute the mushrooms for about 5 minutes or until tender.

 - Move the mushrooms to the outer edges of the skillet and place the chicken in the middle.
-Saute until golden brown (about 6 minutes)
+Sear until golden brown.

-- Add the Marsala wine and vegetable broth, and simmer uncovered for roughly 7 minutes, until the chicken is cooked through.
+- Add the Marsala wine, broth, thyme, rosemary, garlic, salt, and pepper to the skillet and simmer uncovered for about 10 minutes, or until the chicken is cooked through.

 - Dissolve the cornstarch in about 2 tablespoons of cold water in a small bowl and slowly stir the mixture into the skillet to thicken the sauce.
 Add more if needed for your desired thickness.